Get Your Ontario Private

 WHAT’S THE DIFFERENCE BETWEEN A SECURITY GUARD AND A PRIVATE INVESTIGATOR?

 Private investigators on the other hand are typically employed to investigate the actions or whereabouts of individuals.
-They can follow individuals and gather information at the direction of their client.
+They can follow individuals and gather information at the direction of their clients.
 Unlike security guards, investigators do not provide private property protection.

 Yes.
 An Ontario licence is required in order to work as a security guard and/or private investigator in Ontario.
 If you hold a valid security guard licence or private investigator licence from another province or territory and if that licence was issued to you after successful completion of training and/or testing you may be exempt from training and testing in Ontario.